Cooroy BESS

 Enervest are encouraging the local community to get involved in the Project through the planning process and are committed to engaging with the community as the project progresses.

 Please contact Enervest via cooroy@enervest.com.au or use the ‘Get in Touch’ form below to register for project updates.
-Further information on how you can make a formal submission will be made available once our MID application is in the public notification period.
+Further information on how you can make a formal submission will be made available once our application is in the public notification period.

 • Biodiversity